tweag/python-monorepo-example/2018-07-09-funflow-example.md

 ## What did we build?
 Our example is a simple version of GNU's Make restricted to building C files (though it could be generalized).
-It takes a makefile that look like this
+It takes a makefile that looks like this

 ```makefile
 source-files: main.cpp factorial.cpp hello.cpp functions.h